 Pursuant to the "notice and access" rules adopted by the SEC, we are making this Proxy Statement and our 2014 Annual Report on Form 10-K (including any amendments thereto) available to our shareholders over the Internet.
 As a result, unless you have previously requested electronic access to our proxy materials or the receipt of paper proxy materials, you will receive a Notice of Internet Availability of Proxy Materials containing instructions on how to access this Proxy Statement and our 2014 Annual Report on Form 10-K (including any amendments thereto) over the Internet, how to request a paper or e-mail copy of these materials and how to vote in person, by mail, telephone or via the Internet.
-We will mail the Notice of Internet Availability of Proxy Materials on or about March 13, 2015.
-The Notice of Internet Availability of Proxy Materials is not a proxy card and cannot be used to vote your shares.
+We will mail the Notice of Internet Availability of Proxy Materials is not a proxy card and cannot be used to vote your shares.